dstruna/SQL_data_analysis/README.md

 3. Which states are generating losses?
 4. What is profit per unit in each sub_category?
 5. What is Margain ratio per each sub_category?
-6. Does a higher discount reduce profit?
-7. Which shipping mode is the most used and most profitable?
+6. Which shipping mode is the most used and most profitable?
-8. In which state is highest price for item in each sub_category?
+7. In which state is highest price for item in each sub_category?

 # 📈 Data Analysis results
 ## 1. Which state has the highest sales?